Dtownsend117/Single_Program_Installer/README.md

 # Single_Program_Installer
-Lists all available installers from the directory to choose from Great for setting up new computers with essential software
+Lists all available installers from the directory to choose from Great for setting up new computers with essential software Currently, it only supports files with the '.exe' extension

 You will need to add your installers with the 'EXE' extension Currently, there is no support for other extensions